Real Normal Operators and Williamson's Normal Form: Introduction

 In this subject it is necessary to deal with real linear operators on real Hilbert spaces and their complexifications.
 We know that non-real eigenvalues of real matrices appear in conjugate pairs.
 We need appropriate generalization of this result in infinite dimensions.
-In Theorem 3.1 we show that every normal operator on a real Hilbert space is orthogonally equivalent to its adjoint.
+This is realised in Theorem \ref{thm:A similar A^T}, where we show that every normal operator on a real Hilbert space is orthogonally equivalent to its adjoint.
 This result is known \cite{Vis78}, however we have an elementary direct proof of this fact.
-This is crucial for our understanding of spectral theorem of real normal operators, for which we refer to Wong \cite{Wong69}, Goodrich \cite{Goo72}, Viswanath \cite{Vis78}, Agrawal and Kulkarni \cite{AgKu94}.
-This acts as the main tool for obtaining infinite dimensional version of Williamson's theorem.
-Applications of the theory can be seen in \cite{BhJoSr18}.
+A more delicate result characterizing complex matrices unitarily equivalent to their adjoints can be seen in \cite{Gaja12}.
+The spectral theorem is a major tool in understanding real normal operators and there is substantial literature on this, as can be seen from the following papers and references there of: Wong \cite{Wong69}, Goodrich \cite{Goo72}, Viswanath \cite{Vis78}, Agrawal and Kulkarni \cite{AgKu94}.
+We prove an infinite dimensional version of Williamson's theorem, using Theorem \ref{cor:invertible} and some elements of spectral theorem.
+This helps us to define symplectic spectrum for positive invertible operators on real Hilbert spaces.